oboehmer/CLEUR20-CXTA/docs/02-parsing.md

 Parsing text using regular expression can be cumbersome, especially if the use case requires parsing multiple values from a single command output, potentially spread across different line.

-CXTA offers two approaches, which are shown in the next test suite (02-complex.robot): TextFSM, and pyATS Genie
+CXTA offers two approaches: TextFSM (shown below), and pyATS Genie (next chapter)

 ### Parsing using TextFSM